 Retail investors get all of the risk — and limited rewards — associated with SPACs.

 Retail investors that buy and hold on open markets frequently lose out, because they’re typically buying in at a premium.
-Those that hold onto their shares for a stake in the merged company are overwhelmingly losing money: SPACs recorded a median post-merger return of negative 65.3% in the 12 months after a merger, according to Klausner and Ohlrogge.
+Those that hold onto their shares for a stake in the merged company are overwhelmingly losing money: SPACs recorded a median post-merger return of negative 65% in the 12 months after a merger, according to a 2021 study from Klausner, Ohlrogge, and Emily Raun.
 Overall, high redemption rates and share dilutions make investing in SPACs potentially risky for investors that aren’t as familiar with SPAC incentives and structures.

 Looking ahead: The future of the traditional IPO